SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 # SigmaHQ Rule Conventions <!-- omit in toc -->

-This document describes how to write a title for a sigma rule.
+This document provide general guidelines and tips on how to write a title for a sigma rule.

-It is impossible to be exhaustive, so it is more of a guide than a standard.
+Note that this is by no means an exhaustive list, it is meant to be more of a general guide for inspiration and to reduce exchange during PRs

 ## Summary